naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Data caching to minimize API calls
 - Configuration flexibility for all components

+### Testing Strategy
+- Comprehensive test coverage using pytest
+- Unit tests for each component:
+  - `tree_parser.py`: Tests for parsing Newick trees from files and strings
+  - `polytomy_finder.py`: Tests for identifying polytomies in tree structures
+  - `opentol_client.py`: Tests for taxon name resolution and API interactions
+  - `branch_optimizer.py`: Tests for branch length optimization with IQTree/RAxML-NG
+  - `polytomy_resolver.py`: Tests for polytomy resolution logic
+  - `sequence_placer.py`: Tests for sequence placement algorithms
+  - `pipeline.py`: Integration tests for the complete workflow
+- Real-world test data from the example tree included in the project
+- Tests designed to work even when external tools or APIs are unavailable

 ### Core Functions
 - Tree parsing and traversal with memory efficiency
 - Polytomy detection with indexing to avoid repeated traversals